Andy Bloch – From MIT Blackjack Team Movie Star to Top Poker Player

 Another great year for Andy was 2005 where he won the WSOP Circuit tournament at the Rio in Las Vegas and also won the Ultimate Poker Challenge $10,000 event.
 On top of these wins he secured high finishes in the Mirage Poker Showdown Omaha event and the Ultimate Poker Challenge $2,500 event.

 At the 2006 WSOP Andy cashed five times and made perhaps his highest profile finish to date, when he came second to Chip Reese in the first ever $50,000 buyin H.O.R.S.E event.
 He picked up over $1million for this remarkable finish and broke all poker records with a 12 hours heads up battle for the title.

-Andy’s career tournament earnings stand at over $2.8million and there is plenty more to come from this talented and intelligent player.
+Andy’s career tournament earnings stand at $5.4 million and there is plenty more to come from this talented and intelligent player.

-You can find Andy playing exclusively at the tables on Full Tilt Poker so if you have a question for him then just seek him out and he’ll be happy to answer it while he plays.
+You will find Andy playing regularly at the tables on Full Tilt Poker so if you have a question for him then just seek him out and he’ll be happy to answer it while he plays.